Get Free Solar Panel Quotes

 For this price, you’ll usually receive a 350-watt (W) solar panel.
 To get the 3.5 kWp system we recommend for an average three-bedroom household in Yorkshire, you’ll need 10 panels for an overall cost of £7,050.

-A smaller home needing six panels will pay £4,230 on average, while a bigger house that requires 14 panels will typically pay £9,870.
+A one or two-bedroom home needing six panels will pay £4,230 on average, while a bigger house (four or five bedrooms) that requires 14 panels will typically pay £9,870.

-To discover how much you’ll pay, check out our guide to solar panel costs.
+To discover how much you might pay for a new solar panel system, check out our guide to solar panel costs.

 Solar panels work excellently in Yorkshire weather.